TourmalineCore/inner-circle-employees-api/README.md

         bool IsEmployedOfficially "Not null.
 Default is false." text PersonnelNumber
         bool IsSpecial "Not null.
-Default is false." int8 TenantId "Not null.
+Default is false." bigint TenantId "Not null.
 Default is 0."
     }

     EstimatedFinancialEfficiency{
-        int8 Id PK "Not null."
+        bigint Id PK "Not null."
         numeric DesiredEarnings "Not null."
         numeric DesiredProfit "Not null."
         numeric DesiredProfitability "Not null."